ashwanthkumar/gocd-janitor/README.md

 Option (* = required)  Description
 ---------------------  -----------
 * --config             Path to janitor configuration
+--delete-artifacts     Delete the artifacts
 --dry-run              Doesn't delete anything just emits the
                          files for deletion
+--move-artifacts       Move the artifacts to another
+                         location.
+We always move the files
+                         inside the <destination path> +
+                         current timestamp
 --help                 Display this help message

 ----